francis-clairicia/EasyNetwork/docs/source/glossary.rst

       An object representing a :term:`communication protocol`.
 It consists of a :term:`serializer` and, optionally, a :term:`converter`.

    serializer
-      A serializer is the lowest layer for passing from a Python object to raw data (:py:class:`bytes`) and vice versa.
+      A serializer is the lowest layer for passing from a Python object to raw data (:class:`bytes`) and vice versa.

       It must have no knowledge of the object's validity with regard to the application/software logic, nor the meaning of data with regard to the :term:`communication protocol`.